Vegz78/GRUVI/README.md

 Feel free to copy, modify and use as you want.
 The script does what it's supposed to on my home system and won't be very actively supported, updated or maintained.

 ## Prerequisites
-* PHP version 5 or newer
+* PHP version 5 or newer (preferably in the OS' [$PATH environment variable](https://configu.com/blog/setting-env-variables-in-windows-linux-macos-beginners-guide/#:~:text=PATH%3A%20Defines%20directories%20where%20executable%20files%20are%20located%2C))
-* ImageMagick version 6 or 7
+* ImageMagick version 6 or 7 (must be in the OS' [$PATH environment variable](https://configu.com/blog/setting-env-variables-in-windows-linux-macos-beginners-guide/#:~:text=PATH%3A%20Defines%20directories%20where%20executable%20files%20are%20located%2C))
 * Some webserver with access to the photos you want to show<br>
 (Now GRUVI supports running on the LMS's internal web server)